snoww/loa-logs/README.md

 #### Q: Missing `WinDivert64.sys`

 A: You need to reinstall meter.
 The meter uses the WinDivert driver to listen to game packets.
 You either removed the file or your antivirus removed it.
+Please create an exception for the entire meter folder, and then reinstall the meter.
+After reinstalling, you should restart your computer before launching meter.

 #### Q: Meter isn't detecting anything...